farcasterxyz/docs/docs/learn/what-is-farcaster/accounts.md

 We recommend starting with [Warpcast](https://www.warpcast.com/), a special Farcaster wallet which will handle the entire flow for you.
 It also uses a separate Ethereum account to sign transactions, so you can keep your main Ethereum account secure.

+## Adding account keys

+Accounts can issue keys which let apps write messages on their behalf.
+Users will typically issue a key to each Farcaster app they use.

+Keys are managed by the KeyRegistry contract.
+To add a key, you'll need to submit the public key of an EdDSA key pair along with a requestor signature.
+The requestor can be the account itself or an app that wants to operate on its behalf.

 ## Recovering an account

 Users often set up separate wallets for their social apps and it's easy to lose access.
 Farcaster lets any account specify a recovery address which can be used to recover the account.
 It can be configured when creating the account or anytime after.